 Polysulphate: Perfect for NPK Production

 Every farmer wants to see a good yield.
-Whether they get that or not will depend, to a large extent, on whether they plan, source, and apply the right fertilizer formula for the crop.
-Incorporating Polysulphate into granulated fertilizer makes a good yield more likely.
+Whether they get that or not will depend, to a large extent, on whether they plan, source, and apply the right fertiliser formula for the crop.
+Incorporating Polysulphate into granulated fertiliser makes a good yield more likely.

 Nutrients Available when Needed

-The effectiveness of existing NPK fertilizers is much improved with the addition of S, K, Mg, and Ca found in Polysulphate.
-It is compatible with a wide variety of NPK fertilizers allowing tailoring to the needs of various crops, soil types and climatic conditions.
+The effectiveness of existing NPK fertilisers is much improved with the addition of S, K, Mg, and Ca found in Polysulphate.
+It is compatible with a wide variety of NPK fertilisers allowing tailoring to the needs of various crops, soil types and climatic conditions.

 Efficiency in Production and Application

 As if the versatility was not enough, there are other gains to be made too.
 NPK fertilisers based on Polysulphate have lower production costs and energy requirements compared with traditional SOP or MOP-based products.

 Replacing Filler with Nutrients